- Internal Controls

 All newly hired employees shall be required to complete the State of Illinois Ethics Training and the Preventing Harassment & Discrimination Training within 30 days of employment.

-If a Hiring Manager is contemplating filling an administrative position with a temporary appointment, a rationale shall be prepared which explains the reasons for filling the vacancy with a temporary appointment, describes how the affected constituencies will be consulted regarding the person to be named in the position, and states when the national search is projected to begin to fill the vacancy.
+If a Hiring Manager is contemplating filling an administrative position with a temporary appointment, a search waiver shall be completed which explains the reasons for filling the vacancy with a temporary appointment, describes how the affected constituencies will be consulted regarding the person to be named in the position, and states when the national search is projected to begin to fill the vacancy.
 An appropriate length of time shall be set aside for constituents to forward comments to the Hiring Manager or Senior Line Supervisor.
-This rationale must be approved by the Civil Rights Director and the Division Vice President before the Hiring Manager may proceed with actions to name an acting administrator.
+This waiver must be approved by the Civil Rights Director and the Division Vice President before the Hiring Manager may proceed with actions to name an acting/interim administrator.
+Except in unusual circumstances where a search cannot commence within 2 years of the prior incumbent's separation from the university an extension may be approved; however, appointments established under this policy shall not ordinarily exceed 2 years.

 If a Hiring Manager is contemplating reassigning an administrative position or expanding the duties and scope of an administrative position, a rationale shall be prepared which explains the reasons for this action and describes how the affected constituencies will be consulted regarding these changes.
 An appropriate length of time shall be set aside for constituents to forward comments to the Hiring Manager or Senior Line Supervisor.
 The rationale must be approved by the Civil Rights Director and the Division Vice President before the Hiring Manager may proceed with actions to reassign the administrative position or expand the duties of an administrative position.